Hogtown Creek Headwaters Nature Park & Nature Center

 Nature Center Information

-Children under 12-years of age must be accompanied by an adult.
+Children under 12 years of age must be accompanied by an adult.
 Groups larger than 15 will need to take turns viewing the exhibit due to space limitations.

-Fossil and shark teeth hunting is prohibited in City Parks per Ordinance Sec.
-18-20 (23).
 Prohibited activities: Engage in the removal, alteration or destruction of archaeological or cultural resources from any park property and water body except as authorized by the city manager or designee.
-For purposes of this article "archaeological or cultural resources" means any associated physical artifacts and features below the ground service indicating the past use of a location by people which may yield information on the city's history or prehistory, including but not limited to artifacts, fossils, bones, shell mounds, or primitive culture facilities or items.
+For purposes of this article "archaeological or cultural resources" means any associated physical artifacts and features below the ground service indicating the past use of a location by people which may yield information on the city's history or prehistory, including but not limited to artifacts, fossils, bones, shell mounds or primitive culture facilities or items.

 Location